Former Ballon d'Or winner dating German model: He is 38 years older than her

 His first marriage to wife Silvia lasted 11 years from 1981 to 1992, and produced two daughters.
 Alisa Matthaus born in 1986 and Viola Matthaus born in 1998.

-His second marriage to Swiss model and presenter Morena last five years from 1994 to 1999.
+His second marriage to Swiss model and presenter Morena lasted five years from 1994 to 1999.
 He has a son with Morena, Loris, born in 1992.

 During his time as Partizan Belgrade's head coach, he married Serbian Marijana Matthaus in 2003.
 They separated in 2007, and their divorce was finalised in 2009.